 According to the National Bank, losses from the ban on exports to neighboring countries, if they continue until the end of the year, will amount to $600 million.
 At the same time, the NBU noted that Ukrainian suppliers allegedly managed to find alternative sales markets and they will be able to use them if the ban is not lifted from September 15.

-However, according to the latest information, there is practically no reason to expect the lifting of the ban on the import of Ukrainian goods by neighboring countries, primarily Poland, and the resumption of the work of the former “grain corridor”.
+However, according to the latest information, there is practically no reason to expect the ban on the import of Ukrainian goods by neighboring countries, primarily Poland, to be lifted and the work of the former “grain corridor” to resume.

 Polish Prime Minister Mateusz Morawiecki has already announced that the ban will be extended.
 Negotiations on the resumption of the “grain corridor” have reached a dead end, and, according to RBC-Ukraine, Kyiv no longer considers this option as promising.
 At least in the form in which the agreement was in force until mid-July.